-Tokyo Gas-affiliated power plants are operated by Tokyo Gas Baypower Co., Ltd. (100,000 kWh, wholly owned by Tokyo Gas, 50% maximum efficiency on a lower heating value, or LHV, basis at the generating end), Tokyo Gas Yokosuka Power Co., Ltd. (240,000 kW, 75% owned by Tokyo Gas, 51% maximum efficiency), Kawasaki Natural Gas Power Generation Co., Ltd. (840,000 kW, 49% owned by Tokyo Gas, 58% maximum efficiency), and Ohgishima Power Co., Ltd. (approximately 1.2 MkW, 75% owned by Tokyo Gas, 58% maximum efficiency).
+Tokyo Gas-affiliated power plants are operated by Tokyo Gas Baypower Co., Ltd. (100,000 kWh, wholly owned by Tokyo Gas, 50% maximum efficiency on a lower calorific value, or lower heating value (LHV), basis at the generating end), Tokyo Gas Yokosuka Power Co., Ltd. (240,000 kW, 75% owned by Tokyo Gas, 51% maximum efficiency), Kawasaki Natural Gas Power Generation Co., Ltd. (840,000 kW, 49% owned by Tokyo Gas, 58% maximum efficiency), and Ohgishima Power Co., Ltd. (approximately 1.22 MW, 75% owned by Tokyo Gas, 58% maximum efficiency).

-These plants are all highly energy-efficient natural gas-fueled power plants that generate electricity by using cutting-edge gas turbine combined cycle technology.
+These plants are all highly energy-efficient natural gas-fueled power plants that generate electricity using cutting-edge gas turbine combined cycle technology.

 Ohgishima Power Station

 Gas Turbine Combined Cycle Technology

 Combined cycle power plants that use liquefied natural gas (LNG) as fuel achieve higher power generation efficiency as they draw upon the heat from gas turbines to convert water to steam, which is then collected to run power-generating turbines.